xuerin/sta302finalproject/README.md

 ## Todo for final submission
 1. Create boxplots of residual and each category for categorical variable.
-A scatterplot is not enough, only good for continuous variables.
+A scatterplot is only good for continuous variables.
+2. ANOVA, CI, t test
+3. discussion